GIS and Data Support

 Workshops

-If you have suggestions or requests for workshop topics, please share them with us!
-Drop by our office to chat or e-mail your ideas to the MaDGIC team.
+We currently have two workshops scheduled for the Fall 2024 academic term.
+If you have requests or ideas for workshop topics, please share them with us!
+Drop by our office to chat or e-mail us at madgichelp@trentu.ca.

 Data Management for Researchers: A Step-by-step Guide